Quantum stochastic convolution cocycles III: Introduction

 \section{Introduction}

-The principal aim of this paper is the extension of the theory of \emph{quantum L\'evy processes}, and more generally quantum stochastic evolutions with tensor-independent identically distributed increments on a $C^*$-bialgebra, to the context of \emph{locally compact quantum semigroups}---in other words multiplier $C^*$-bialgebras.
+Let $\qg$ be a locally compact quantum semigroup.
+The main results of this paper are as follows: a concrete realisation of each abstract \emph{quantum L\'evy process} on $\qg$ which is \emph{Markov-regular} (that is, has norm-continuous expectation semigroup) as a quantum stochastic process in some Fock space (Corollary 6.2), and a characterisation of the generators of norm-continuous convolution semigroups of states on $\qg$ (Theorem 6.3).
+These are achieved by the development of a general theory of quantum stochastic evolutions with tensor-independent identically distributed increments, in the broader context of \emph{locally compact quantum semigroups} (in other words multiplier $C^*$-bialgebras), culminating in infinitesimal characterisations of Markov-regular *-homomorphic, respectively completely positive and contractive, quantum stochastic convolution cocycles (Theorem~\ref{Theorem: cocycle}).
+As a consequence of our results, a large family of examples of quantum L\'evy processes on $\qg$ is generated.
+These are indexed by a nondegenerate representation of $\qg$ (as a C$^*$-algebra) and a vector from the representing Hilbert space.

 The notion of quantum L\'evy process generalises that of classical L\'evy process on a semigroup.
-It was first introduced by Accardi, Sch\"urmann and von Waldenfels, in the purely algebraic framework of $^*$-bialgebras (\cite{asw}), and was further developed by Sch\"urmann and others (\cite{Schurmann}, \cite{Uwe}) who, in particular, extended it to other quantum notions of independence (free, boolean and monotone), still in the algebraic context.
+It was first introduced by Accardi, Sch\"urmann and von Waldenfels, in the purely algebraic framework of $^*$-bialgebras (\cite{asw}), and was further developed by Sch\"urmann and others (\cite{Schurmann}, \cite{Uwe}) who, in particular, extended it to other noncommutative forms of independence (free, boolean and monotone), still in the algebraic context.
 Inspired by Sch\"urmann's reconstruction theorem, which states that every quantum L\'evy process on a $^*$-bialgebra can be equivalently realised on a symmetric Fock space, we first showed how the algebraic theory of quantum L\'evy processes can be extended to the natural setting of \emph{quantum stochastic convolution cocycles} (\cite{QSCC1}).
 These are families of linear maps $(l_t)_{t\geq 0}$ from a $^*$-bialgebra $\Blg$ to operators on the symmetric Fock space $\FFock$, over a Hilbert space of the form $L^2(\Rplus; \kil)$, satisfying the following cocycle identity with respect to the ampliated CCR flow $(\sigma_t)_{t\geq 0}$: